hypochen/Battery-aging-modes-across-NMC/README.md

 The raw dataset consists of 44 NMC/Graphite single layer pouch cells.
 The data provided include cycle-by-cycle capacity, Coulombic efficiency, end of charge voltage (EOCV), and end of discharge voltage (EODV).

 ###  Summary of the cells
-A summary of the 44 cells' information, including design parameters and cycling conditions, can be found in `Pouch cell_summary.xlsx`.
+A summary of the 44 cells' information, including design parameters, cycling conditions, major aging modes, and experimentally obtained %LAM_PE, can be found in `Pouch cell_summary.xlsx`.

 ### Battery data overview
 Stored in the folder `Battery raw data.zip`.